affaridev/generate-email/README.md

 ------------

+# Alternative setup free method!

-## If this is all too much trouble and you would rather just edit some html files, then feel free to do that with the code editor.
-Just duplicate the template.html file and search for these placeholders to edit them.
+If this is all too much trouble and you would rather just edit some html files, then feel free to do that with the code editor.
+Just duplicate the template.html file for as many users that you have, and search for these placeholders and replace them.
 ```
 NAME_PLACEHOLDER
 EMAIL_PLACEHOLDER